montanastorytelling/itest-trainings/index.md

 # The Storytelling Project: Teacher Trainings

-Welcome to the teacher professional devleopment (PD) for the Storytelling project.
+Welcome to the teacher professional devleopment for the Storytelling project.
 This page provides materials for the teacher trainings.

 The next training is: 21 March 2022.
 If you aren't registerd, please email us <storytelling@montana.edu> to let us know you are interested!